csu-signal/Common-Ground-detection/README.md

 # Common-Ground-detection

-CG_3.ipynb contains a model (saved parameters in multinomial_3.pt file) that classifies utterances as "Statement", "Accept" and "Doubt".
-Notebook could be ran as a whole (if pt file is in the same folder).
-Must have data folder (see link below).

-CG.ipynb contains data reading, model initialization, training and testing
+Move_Classifier_final.ipynb Creates the move classifier as presented in the paper.

+CG_3_pipeline_integration merges all parts of the model together (move classifier, propositional extractor, and updates the Banks)

 k_hots.ipynb constructs the k hot vectors for GAMR and actions

-Mapping to oracle.ipynb maps the gamr, action and cps annotation to oracle segments
+Mapping to oracle.ipynb maps the gamr, action and cps annotation to oracle segments.

+utt_encoding.py generates all possible propositons and their embeddings.

 Data is located at https://drive.google.com/open?id=1B4pzoS7E4iXu8R2OKZiJOySmM8IKHWCp&usp=drive_fs (Need permission to access)